 2. How have your goals changed for clinical practice since coming to the U.S.?

-My passion for dentistry as a profession has been growing exponentially ever since I came to the USA, fired up by the vast resources and advanced techniques that characterize dentistry on the cutting edge.
+My passion for dentistry as a profession has been growing exponentially ever since I came to the USA, fired up by the vast resources and advanced techniques that characterize dentistry at the forefront.
 A witness to war in Iraq and finally arriving at where I might have the opportunity to learn from the finest dental professionals on the planet, I have long felt most grateful and further inspired by my developing understanding of global dentistry.
 I feel called to learn, practice, and maintain the dream in my heart of returning at some point in the future to the Middle East on dental missions.
-I read a lot about refugees' desperate oral health conditions, mainly Iraqi and Syrian, and it breaks my heart.
+I read a lot about refugees' desperate oral health conditions, Iraqi and Syrian, and it breaks my heart.
 The children in these refugee camps tug at my heartstrings more than anything else.

 Now, more so than ever, I look forward to practicing dentistry, where it is done with the highest degree of proficiency.
 When I escaped from Iraq safely, along with my family, I was so thankful that I made a vow to God that I would never falter in my dedication to dentistry.
 I want very much to show thanks for the great blessing I have received by excelling in an International Dentist Program and helping my community in all that I can.
 The challenges I overcame in Iraq, Syria, and the UAE and the success stories I have accumulated in the US reinforce my determination to pursue dentistry and never lose sight of where I came from.
 I adore the way that dentistry is such a global profession, and it is my sincere hope that being from and living in such deeply troubled Arab countries such as Iraq and Syria will help me to excel at empathy for the underserved who are forced to live in difficult and violent situations, most with no oral health care.
 I feel that I have become a better person in the US, more understanding of the complex issues that we face in our profession, and better able to address my concerns as someone who feels strongly that the underserved should hold a unique and privileged position in the hearts of members of our profession.
-I hope to distinguish myself as a result of great effort.
+I hope to distinguish myself because of heroic effort.
 After gaining further experience in the USA, I hope to increasingly devote my time to dental missions.
 I am increasingly passionate about this goal since I have lived in the USA for the past ten years; I also became a mother to our first child, Katya, and Nolan, in 2015.

 My husband graduated from his international dentist program in 2018.
-I passed the National Board Examination Part 2 and have worked as a dental assistant for several years, dedicating countless hours to service learning dentistry.
+I passed the National Board Examination Part 2 and have worked as a dental assistant for several years, dedicating countless hours to service-learning dentistry.
 I have also volunteered at the Center for Dental Research at Loma Linda University School of Dentistry.

 I am incredibly thankful to my mentor and dear friend from Iraq, Dr. XXXX, whom I have known since our days at the College of Dentistry in Iraq, who has allowed me to shadow her for months on end, off and on, depending on our circumstances.
 I have been mesmerized by her confidence and professionalism and most inspired by her successful transition to the practice of dentistry in America.
 I now think of America as home and have become so accustomed to communicating in English that I sometimes dream in this language.
 Now that my children are not so little and my husband is established in dentistry, I feel called to return to what I most love to make the contributions that I dream of, with a special place in my heart for the underserved, particularly those who continue to be victimized by war and widespread civil unrest, those subsisting in refugee camps that have no end in sight.
 At the very top of my list are the children caught up in these struggles, grieving for how they are neglected; I want the mother and the dentist in me to meet at some point, and I day-dream about specializing in the future in the area of Pediatric Dentistry, taking full advantage of all the beautiful things that I have learned as the devoted mother of two small children.